I. AM. OBSESSED. with wallpaper and am here to share some tips & favorites with you.

 Laundry Room Wallpaper

 The laundry room is a great first space to add wallpaper, especially if you are hesitant.
-Since you and your family are likely the only ones who see the laundry room regularly, so this will give you some time to get used to the idea of wallpaper.
+Since you and your family are likely the only ones who see the laundry room regularly, this will give you some time to get used to the idea of wallpaper.
+I love patterns with blues and greens for a laundry room; those colors are just so fresh and clean!

 My laundry room wallpaper is Kitty McCall "Encinitas" from Milton & King.
-The photos don't really do justice to the beautiful colors in the print, and I have to say that I love so many Kitty McCall prints, that it was really hard to choose which one to use in this space.
+The photos don't really do justice to the beautiful colors in the print, and I have to say that I love so many Kitty McCall prints, that it was really hard to choose which one to use in this space - they all lean toward maximalist design, so of course I love them all!

-Funny story is that I had actually chosen a bright pink from the print to paint the ceiling, but when we were building our house, the painters used the wrong color (I had chosen navy for the ceiling of my powder room), but I actually liked it and decided to keep it!
+Funny story is that I had actually chosen a bright pink color for the ceiling that I pulled from the print, but when we were building our house, the painters used the wrong color (the navy) but I actually liked it and decided to keep it!
 So my laundry room ceiling is the same color as my powder room ceiling (pic to come).

 Entryway Wallpaper

-Here are some of my favorites for the entryway:
+Here are some of my favorites for the entryway, and yes, some are bold:

 Powder Room Wallpaper

 Ok, if you are going to wallpaper just one space in your home, make it the powder room.
 You can have so much fun here!
-I recommend going bold and not looking back.
-Like the laundry room, this is a small space, although more visible than the laundry room typically.
+I recommend experimenting with maximalism here.
+Like the laundry room, this is a small space.
 But there are so many options and ways to have fun: molding and wallpaper, wallpaper one wall and paint the additional walls & ceiling the same color, wallpaper the ceiling...and so much more!

-Here are some others I'm currently obsessed with for the powder room:
+Here are some others I'm currently loving for the powder room:

 "Just One Wall" Wallpaper